Finding the Best Places to Retire Since 2006!

 Is Pennsylvania Considered Tax Friendly for Retirement?
 Yes

-Notes: Mount Joy has grown by 10% in the last decade.
+Notes: Mount Joy has grown 8% during the last decade.
+Home prices have increased 6% since a year ago.

 Recommended as a Retirement Spot?
 Yes